UPPMAX/uppmax_intro_python/lesson_plans/20240118/README.md

 - Learners feel that Python is something they can do
 - Learners work in small groups
 - Learners have enough breaks
-- Use the fundamental teaching cycle (as discussed in Mike Bell's 'The Fundamentals of Teaching': (1) prior knowledge,
+- Practice to use the fundamental teaching cycle (as discussed in Mike Bell's 'The Fundamentals of Teaching': (1) prior knowledge,
    (2) presention, (3) challenge, (4) feedback, (5) repetition

 Non-goals:

- * Discuss as many Python concepts as possible, instead follow the group's pace
+- Discuss as many Python concepts as possible, instead follow the group's pace
- * Stick to the schedule about Python theory, instead follow the group's pace
+- Stick to the schedule about Python theory, instead follow the group's pace
- * Practice Python theory enough to master it, instead follow the group's pace
+- Practice Python theory enough to master it, instead follow the group's pace
- * Tailor to advanced Python developers, instead follow the beginners' pace and let the more advanced learners help
+- Tailor to advanced Python developers, instead follow the beginners' pace and let the more advanced learners help
- * Teach best practices,
+- Teach best practices,
   instead show those best practices
- * Use teaching materials developed by colleagues just to be nice.
+- Use teaching materials developed by colleagues just to be nice.
   Instead, use free-online teaching materials developed by others, so that me and my colleagues do not need to maintain it

 Negative feedback that I will enjoy and not respond to:

 - 'The course goes too slow': this is an introduction, aimed at beginners.
   The more advanced learners inevitably will find it go too slow.
-- 'Lectures are too short': strategic learners will prefer passive listening over active teaching methods.
+- 'Lectures are too short' or 'The contents should be taught': strategic learners will prefer passive listening over active teaching methods.
 Although listening is an activity that strategic learners appreciate, it has a too small effect for transferring knowledge.
   I will not feel sorry for putting my learners to work :-)